thatsmecraig/Vine-Archive-Viewer-and-Downloader-1/README.md

 1. Clone the repository to your local machine using the following command: `git clone https://github.com/GhostyTongue/Vine-Archive-Viewer-and-Downloader.git`

-2. Install the required dependencies: pip install requests hachoir3
+2. Install the required dependencies: pip install requests mutagen

 3. To fetch Vine user data, you'll need the user's ID.
 If you need help finding a Vine user's ID, refer to the `getid.txt` file in the repository.